I am outside of Canada and do not have a PR card. How can I return to Canada?

 It is your responsibility to ensure that your PR card is still valid when you return from travel outside Canada, and to apply for a new PR card when your current card expires.

-There are other documents you can use to re-enter the country.
+There are other documents you can use to enter the country.

-You must apply for a Permanent Resident Travel Document.
+You must apply for a permanent resident travel document (PRTD), valid for one entry.
 Otherwise you may not be able to travel to Canada.

 You can apply to replace your PR card when you return to Canada.